danschultz/frappe/README.md

 # Relay

 A slightly [Bacon.js](http://baconjs.github.io/) inspired Dart package that makes it easier to do functional reactive programming in Dart.
-Relay extends the behavior of Dart's streams, and introduces new concepts like dynamic values, called properties.
+Relay extends the behavior of Dart's streams, and introduces new concepts like properties.

 ## EventStream
 `EventStream` subclasses Dart's `Stream` class so it has a familiar API and can be passed to functions that expect a `Stream`.
 This makes it easy to compose both Relay streams and Dart streams.